 I am yet to believe that certain people cough out half a million naira as school fees in some private universities.
 I have seen and talked to people who are beneficiaries/victims of this fee that would kill Karl Marx a second time but I still manage to equate the whole stuff with fiction.
 I sometimes imagine how it looks like when they go to the bank to pay school fees, when hundreds of students line up, each carrying a Ghana-must-go bag full of money on the head!

-Oh, this is two million naira in a four-years course we talking here!
-Not counting other costs, that’s assuming you feed on guava from the school farm, trek to and fro school, and read only books found in the library, write on slate, and use a broken bottle for haircut.
+Oh, this is two million naira in a four-year course we talking here!
+Not counting other costs, that’s assuming you feed on guava from the school farm, trek to and fro school, and read only books found in the library, write on a slate, and use a broken bottle for haircut.
 And this is assuming a lot.
-But assuming it all the same makes for an outrageous sum.
+But assuming it, all the same, makes for an outrageous sum.
 Two million!
 Hold me, I am dizzy.
-Now on graduation (still assuming) you earn the minimum wage of 18,000 naira (if you are lucky) how many years will it take you to recover your capital?
+Now on graduation (still assuming), you earn the minimum wage of 18,000 naira (if you are lucky) how many years will it take you to recover your capital?
 Put this money in Alaba International Market.
 Or Onitsha Main Market.
 Or importation from China.
 Do the maths after one year.

 Tweets to @Oke4chukwu